cloudspeak/libcf/README.md

 ## Other resource properties

-Libcf does not yet provide strong typing for resource properties other than `Properties`, such as `CreationPolicy`, `DependsOn`, etc., however these properties do exist on all resource classes.
+Libcf does not yet provide strong typing for resource attributes other than `Properties`, such as `CreationPolicy`, `DependsOn`, etc., however these attributes do exist on all resource classes.
 There are also methods named `setCreationPolicy`, `setDependsOn`, etc. which return the resource object, thus allowing them to be used in a builder-like pattern:

 ```javascript
 let template = new Template({